TD Garden: Tickets, Parking, Seating & Bag Policy Guide

 Two Championships Under One Roof

-TD Garden has served as the battleground for some of the most memorable moments in Boston sports history.
-The Bruins rallied to win the 2011 Stanley Cup, clinching the title on the road with a 4–0 shutout victory in Game 7 at Rogers Arena in Vancouver—their first championship since 1972—while the Celtics have used TD Garden as their playoff fortress for three decades.
-The building also hosts the annual Beanpot college hockey tournament and Hockey East Championships, cementing its place at the center of New England’s hockey culture.
+TD Garden has hosted some of the most memorable moments in Boston sports history.
+The Bruins clinched the 2011 Stanley Cup on the road with a 4–0 Game 7 win in Vancouver — their first title since 1972 — while the Celtics have used TD Garden as a playoff fortress for decades, adding to a championship banner collection that predates the current building.
+The arena also hosts the annual Beanpot college hockey tournament and Hockey East Championships, anchoring New England’s hockey culture.

 A Legacy Built on the Garden’s Foundation